-Via Microsoft Teams Call In: +1 469-480-3882 Phone Conference ID: 448 291 08#
+Via Microsoft Teams Call In: +1 469-480-3882 Phone Conference ID: 579 974 504#

 - 1. Call to Order 8:00 A.M.
 Nick Piekarski, Chairman, presiding

-- 2. Approval of Minutes of Annual Meeting April 20, 2022
+- 2. Approval of Minutes of Annual Meeting April 19, 2023

 - 3. Ratification of Board and Officers Actions

 - 4. Report of Chairman

 - 5. Report of President

 - 6. Treasurer's Report

-- 7. Appointment of Board of Directors 2023 2024 (Appointment by Insurance Commissioner)
+- 7. Appointment of Board of Directors 2024 2025 (Appointment by Insurance Commissioner)

 - 8. New Business

 - 9. Adjournment

-Minutes of the Annual Meeting of the West Virginia Essential Property Insurance Association April 19, 2023 8:00 a.m.
+Minutes of the Annual Meeting of the West Virginia Essential Property Insurance Association April 16, 2024 Via Video Conference 8:00 a.m.

-The Annual Meeting of the West Virginia Essential Property Insurance Association was held on April 19, 2023, at the facilities of Famers and Mechanics Insurance Companies in Martinsburg, West Virginia.
-The Annual Meeting was called to order at 8:00 a.m. with Vice Chairman, Mr. Foster Sirbaugh presiding, and President Susan A. Erney-Gleason acting as secretary.
+The Annual Meeting was called to order at 8:00 a.m. with Chairman, Mr. Nicholas Piekarski presiding, and President Susan A. Erney-Gleason acting as secretary.

-Upon motion duly made, seconded, and carried, the Minutes of the April 20, 2022, Annual Meeting were approved as distributed to member companies.
+Upon motion duly made, seconded, and carried, the Minutes of the April 19, 2023, Annual Meeting were approved as distributed to member companies.

-A motion to ratify the actions of the Board of Directors and the Association's Officers for the 2022-2023 term was duly made, seconded, and carried.
+A motion to ratify the actions of the Board of Directors and the Association's Officers for the 2023-2024 term was duly made, seconded, and carried.

-Motions were made, seconded, and carried to waive the reading of the Chairman's report, President's report, and the Treasurer's report, as all three reports were included in the premeeting agenda packet and will be incorporated into the Annual Report distributed to member companies.
+Motions were made, seconded, and carried to waive the reading of the Chairman's report, President's report, and the Treasurer's report, as all three reports were included in the pre-meeting agenda packet and will be incorporated into the Annual Report distributed to member companies.
 Upon motion duly made, seconded, and carried, the reports were accepted as presented.

-By notice of the West Virginia Insurance Commissioner, the Honorable Allan L. McVey, the following individuals were appointed to the Board of Directors of the West Virginia Essential Property Insurance Association for the 2023-2024 term:
+By notice of the West Virginia Insurance Commissioner, the Honorable Allan L. McVey, the following individuals were appointed to the Board of Directors of the West Virginia Essential Property Insurance Association for the 2024 - 2025 term: